MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     :::image type="content" source="media/azure-web-apps-net-core/auto-instrumentation-status.png" alt-text="Screenshot that shows the autoinstrumentation status webpage." lightbox="media/azure-web-apps-net-core/auto-instrumentation-status.png":::

-#### Default website deployed with web apps doesn't support automatic client-side monitoring
+### Default website deployed with web apps doesn't support automatic client-side monitoring

 When you create a web app with the ASP.NET Core runtimes in App Service, it deploys a single static HTML page as a starter website.
 The static webpage also loads an ASP.NET-managed web part in IIS.
 This behavior allows for testing codeless server-side monitoring but doesn't support automatic client-side monitoring.

-If you want to test out codeless server and client-side monitoring for ASP.NET Core in an App Service web app, we recommend that you follow the official guides for [creating an ASP.NET Core web app](/azure/app-service/quickstart-dotnetcore).
-Then use the instructions in the current article to enable monitoring.
+If you want to test out codeless server and client-side monitoring for ASP.NET Core in an App Service web app, we recommend following the official guides for [creating an ASP.NET Core web app](/azure/app-service/quickstart-dotnetcore).
+Afterwards, use the instructions in the current article to enable monitoring.

-#### PHP and WordPress aren't supported
+### PHP and WordPress aren't supported

 PHP and WordPress sites aren't supported.
 There's currently no officially supported SDK/agent for server-side monitoring of these workloads.
-To manually instrument client-side transactions on a PHP or WordPress site by adding the client-side JavaScript to your webpages, use the [JavaScript SDK](./javascript.md).
+To track client-side transactions on a PHP or WordPress site, add the client-side JavaScript to your webpages using the [JavaScript SDK](./javascript.md).

 The following table provides an explanation of what these values mean, their underlying causes, and recommended fixes.